-Working with Children and Parents
+Working with Parents

 The school operates a Person-Centred approach to involving children in their education.
-All children on the SEND register, and any other child that it is felt appropriate, completes a One Page Profile at least annually, which enables them to record information about what is important to them, how best to support them and the views of all adults (inclusive of parents) who work with them.
+All children on the SEND register, and any other child that it is felt appropriate, completes a

+One Page Profile at least annually.
+This pupil passport record information about the pupil, what is important to them, how best to support them and the views of all adults (inclusive of parents) who work with them.

 Some children may also have an individual support plan, which will establish three SMART (Specific, Measurable, Achievable, Relevant and Time-Based) targets to focus on desired outcomes for the term.
-The ISP is updated half-termly in a meeting with the parents, class teacher and child if appropriate.
-At the meeting, the child's progress towards their targets is discussed and necessary support identified.
+The ISP is updated halftermly in a meeting with the parents, class teacher and child if appropriate.
+At the meeting, the child's progress towards their targets is discussed and TAPESTRY ONLINE LEARNING JOURNAL necessary support identified.
+Tapestry is also used as an online portal to share pupils' success and progress with their parents and carers.
 In addition, parents are invited to share their views on the school's provision via an annual questionnaire and some face to face meetings where invited.